mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 timeout | Max time after which the stream should close.
 This is an optional paramter and by default the value will be 5 minutes.
 All timeouts are in milliseconds.

 #### Device Stream Response
-Live Video stream with quality of 3 frames per second or more using [M-JPEG](https://en.wikipedia.org/wiki/Motion_JPEG).
+Live video stream with quality of 3 frames per second or more using [M-JPEG](https://en.wikipedia.org/wiki/Motion_JPEG).

 {% hint style="info" %}
 Preview should have the quality markings and segment marking.
 The preview would also be used to display any error message to the user screen.
 All error messages should be localized.